chinapedia/wikipedia.abstract.en/Page/Channel_Islands.md

 20th century

-Bunker_in_Alderney.JPGs, built during the Second World War, are presently scattered throughout the landscape of the Channel Islands]]
+s, built during the Second World War, are presently scattered throughout the landscape of the Channel Islands]]

 World War II

-VEGA_Royal_Square_Jersey.jpg, a stonemason repairing the paving of the Royal Square incorporated a V for victory under the noses of the occupiers.
+, a stonemason repairing the paving of the Royal Square incorporated a V for victory under the noses of the occupiers.
 This was later amended to refer to the Red Cross ship _Vega_.
 The addition of the date 1945 and a more recent frame has transformed it into a monument.]]

 The islands were the only part of the British Isles to be occupied by the German Army during World War II.